Ah, carrot juice…

 If you buy organic there aren’t the same chemicals involved so you don’t need to wash quite so thoroughly but you do need to make sure the carrots are clean and don’t have any dirt on them.

-You don’t have to peel them just give them a good scrub to get anything off them that shouldn’t be there, this can be done under the tap it doesn’t have to be a big deal but it’s important to do before you start the juicing process.
+You don’t have to peel carrots just give them a good scrub to get anything off them that shouldn’t be there, this can be done under the tap it doesn’t have to be a big deal but it’s important to do before you start the juicing process.
 It’s also a key mistake beginners make.

 Chop Them Up

-You don’t need to slice them into batons or anything like that but some juicers have a tendency to jam if you put things that are too big into them so it’s worth roughly chopping them a couple of times just to avoid it altogether.
+You don’t need to slice them into batons or anything like that but some juicers tend to jam if you put things that are too big into them so it’s worth roughly chopping them a couple of times just to avoid it altogether.
 It depends how big the feed tube is into the juicer but you’ll want to at least chop it a few times regardless.
 Otherwise, you’ll have to use the reverse function to unclog it, or you’ll be wishing there was one!

 Carrot Tops Are Optional